-- We recommend continued emphasis on the education of proper harvesting of woodlots. - We recognize a need for the New York Department of Environmental Conservation foresters to continue managing the Stewardship Incentive Program offered by the U. S. Department of Agricultural Farm Service Agency. - 3.
-We recommend that New York State develop grading specifications for native lumber species. - We recommend the use of best timber management practices in all state forests and privately owned land. - 5.
-We support strengthening the Right to Practice Forestry Act. - 6.
-We oppose the enactment of logging ordinances that restrict the rights of property owners to responsibly harvest timber as determined by New York State Society of American Foresters timber harvesting guidelines.
+- 1. We recommend continued emphasis on the education of proper harvesting of woodlots. - 2.
+We recognize a need for New York State Department of Environmental Conservation foresters to continue managing the Stewardship Incentive Program offered by the USDA Farm Service Agency. - 3.
+We recommend that New York State develop grading specifications for native lumber species. - 4.
+We recommend the use of best timber management practices in all state forests and privately-owned land. - 5.
+We support strengthening the Right to Practice Forestry Act.

-- 7. We support revisions to the property trespass laws whereby "willful intent" of the perpetrators could be easier to prove.
-We also request that law enforcement be more aggressive in pursuing cases of timber theft. - 8.
-We support the "Project Learning Tree," sponsored by the Department of Environmental Conservation, which provides funding to support the forester's expenses connected with the program. - We support a certified logger program.
+- 6. We oppose the enactment of logging ordinances that restrict the rights of property owners to responsibly harvest timber as determined by New York State Society of American Foresters timber harvesting guidelines. - We support revisions to the property trespass laws whereby "willful intent" of the perpetrators could be easier to prove.
+We also request that law enforcement be more aggressive in pursuing cases of timber theft. - We support the "Project Learning Tree," sponsored by the New York State Department of Environmental Conservation, which provides funding to support the forester's expenses connected with the program. - 9.
+We support a certified logger program.
 All such programs should be expanded to include specialized training specifically for educating farmers and emergency medical personnel. - 10.
 We support the tree farm system sponsored by the American Forest Institute that offers a free, voluntary professional forest management service for private property owners of 10 acres or more of woodlands. - 11.
 We oppose the imposition of international building code standards for lumber. - 12.
 We recommend that commercial timber harvesters be required to notify adjoining landowners for each timber harvest. - 13.
 We recommend that timber mills be required to keep a bill of sale log book on file containing the source of timber purchased from a harvester that includes landowner contact information. - 14.
-We oppose the Department of Environmental Conservation conducting another study of timber theft in New York State. - 15.
-We recommend that the Department of Environmental Conservation 480-A requirements be modified to allow property changes that relate to gas and oil development.
+We oppose the New York State Department of Environmental Conservation conducting another study of timber theft in New York State. - 15.
+We recommend that the New York State Department of Environmental Conservation 480-A requirements be modified to allow property changes that relate to gas and oil development.
 Parcels that drop below minimum acreage requirements as a result of the changes should not be penalized and allowed to continue in the program. - 16.
 We oppose any local road use laws or ordinances that target harvesting of timber or any other agricultural practice. - 17.
-We support New York enacting a forestry stewardship and habitat conservation tax credit for forest landowners. - 18.
-We oppose any effort by New York State Department of Environmental Conservation to enact a timber harvest notification law.
+We support New York enacting a forestry stewardship and habitat conservation tax credit for forest landowners. - We oppose any effort by New York State Department of Environmental Conservation to enact a timber harvest notification law. - 19.
+We support revising Forest Tax Law 480-A regulation aimed at improving the efficiency and administration of the program for consulting foresters and program participants. - 20.
+We support creating a New York State Climate and Applied Forestry Research Institute that will be a partnership involving the New York State Departments of Agriculture and Markets and Environmental Conservation; the New York State Energy Research and Development Authority; SUNY College of Environmental Science and Forestry; and Cornell University.
+The institute will initially focus on forest carbon sequestration research in support of New York's role in the U.S. Climate Alliance Natural and Working Lands Initiative. - 21.
+We support increasing the funding for the New York State Wood Products Development Council.